kbx81/RGBBinaryClock/src/README.md

 As of 2018-12-20, the source code has been consolidated into a single tree.
 When compiling (with gcc), you'll need to add `-DHARDWARE_VERSION=X` to the command line, where `X` is the major version number of the hardware you're targeting.
- This will make maintaining the code base significantly easier moving forward, albeit at the expense of some extra bloat in some of the source files.
+ Note that this switch has already been added to the included Makefile.
+In general, the consolidated sources will make maintaining the code base easier moving forward, albeit at the expense of some extra bloat in some of the source files.
 Be aware of this if you choose to build it yourself and/or do some hacking!

 ## I want to hack.
 Where do I start?